 - The left leg should consequently bend downwards at a right angle, almost touching the floor.

-- Leveraging the right heel, push yourself back in a standing position bringing both feet together.
+- Leveraging the right heel, push yourself back in a standing position bringing both the feet together.

 - Repeat with the left leg.